 Americans spend an average of 5.2 percent of their personal disposable income on the food they consume at home.
 To make things worse, shoppers may also be getting less for their money these days.
 Food prices rose 5.5 percent between 2013 and 2017 alone, a trend the USDA attributes to livestock diseases, major weather events, and other shocks to global food markets.

 The good news?
 You can cut back.
-Dave Ramsey recommends we spend no more than 10-15% of our take-home pay on food, regardless of whether we’re cooking at home or eating out.
+Spending 10-15% of our take-home pay on food, regardless of whether we’re cooking at home or eating out, is a great way to rein in spending.
 Consider how these grocery shopping tips might make a difference in your bottom line.

 - Stop buying groceries just because you’re familiar with the brand name.
 It doesn’t matter if you’re attracted to the designer branding or you’ve seen a new product advertised; price should be your primary concern.

 - Avoid impulse buys by listing what you need before you step foot in the store.
 Once there, stick to that list.

 - When you regularly use a product, buy in bulk when it’s on sale then shelve or freeze it until it’s needed.